littlekid/testing-learning-to-create-a-good-getting-started-and-readme/README.md

 ## Getting started

-1. You need *credentials* (a username & a password, also known as your api keys) to use the 46elks api.
+1. *credentials* (Username & password also known as api keys) to use the 46elks api.
 Create your free 46elks account at [46elks.com/create-account](https://www.46elks.com/create-account), to get a username and password.
-Used for connecting to the api through [basic auth](46elks@medium article about basic auth).
 2. *Documentation* is available at [46elks.com/docs](https://46elks.com/docs).
 3. You might want to dig right into *[Sample code](https://github.com/littlekid/testing-learning-to-create-a-good-getting-started-and-readme/tree/master/samples)*.